telerik/ajax-docs/controls/xmlhttppanel/troubleshooting.md

 When the `EnableClientScriptEvaluation` property of the RadXmlHttpPanel control is set to `true` it will:

 * Create `<script>` new tags in the `<head>` with the `src` attributes of the `<script>` tags that exist in the response.
 This will cause the browser to request them.
-When `IScriptControl` instances like the Telerik® UI for ASP.NET Ajax controls are present, they will bring all their scripts with the response each time, which means that each callback will request them again.
+When `IScriptControl` instances like the Telerik® UI for ASP.NET AJAX controls are present, they will bring all their scripts with the response each time, which means that each callback will request them again.
 * Copy `<script>` tags with inline content to the page where they will be evaluated.
 This may cause code to run multiple times and cause a [Type xxxxxxxx has already been registered](#type-xxxxxxxx-has-already-been-registered) error or some logic to run unexpectedly several times.

 This behavior is expected and the performance hit or re-evaluation of scripts is not acceptable, you can: